sha524/Spike_protein/README.md

 - Open Research Project

+- First open "Number of sequences per day.R" script from the practice scripts folder, this contains all the packages used for the analysis

 - Each R script outlines what that script contains, provides information on the analysis performed and how the figures were generated

+Recommended order to look at Scripts for actual data

+1. Number of sequences per day.R
+2. Number of mutations over time.R
+3. Number of unique mutations over time.R